-Mark was born into an Air Force family in Roswell, New Mexico, and grew up New Mexico, Texas, Hawaii, California, and Arkansas.
-He has a bachelor’s degree in Bible and Psychology from Harding University and a master’s degree in Biblical Studies from Cincinnati Christian Seminary.
+Mark was born into an Air Force family in Roswell, New Mexico, and grew up in New Mexico, Texas, Hawaii, California, and Arkansas.
+He has a bachelor’s degree in Bible and Psychology from Harding University and a master’s degree in Biblical Studies from Cincinnati Christian University.

 Mark retired from full-time preaching in May, 2012, but has continued a very active ministry since then.
-He has completed interim ministries Petoskey, Michigan, Glasgow, Kentucky, Port Huron, Michigan, Santa Rosa, California, and Wichita, Kansas, in addition to consulting with other congregations in transition.
+He has completed interim ministries Petoskey, Michigan, Glasgow, Kentucky, Port Huron, Michigan, Santa Rosa, California, Wichita, Kansas, Bakersfield, California, Las Cruces, New Mexico, and Ada, Oklahoma, in addition to consulting with other congregations in transition.

 Mark and his wife Niki were married in December, 2013.
 Both of them were widowed after long-term first marriages and are thankful to God for His grace in bringing them together.
 Mark and Niki have three grown children and seven grandchildren.
 They enjoy hiking, cycling, and travel.

 Mark’s Sermon Samples